nachocab/clickme/README.md

 ## Quick Usage

-Run this in your R session to install or update clickme:
+Run this in your R session to install or update to the latest version of clickme:

 ```S
 install.packages("devtools")